schwicke/OpenPHIGS/README.md

 * If a file name has been defined in the configuration file as  %wf <filename>, the targa file will be created with this name in the current folder.
 * If no file name has been defined in the configuraiton file, it defaults to "output.tga" and is created in the current directory.

-## Transparency
-The ALPHA channel in a structure can be set with

-CALL PSALCH(X)

-where X is a floating point number between 0. (fully transparent) and 1. (fully opaque).

 ## Migration notes and extensions
 Some notes on differences with respect to other implementations.